 There are many types of bees in Colorado, including those mentioned above!

-Cuckoo Bees are sometimes mistaken for honey bees, but they are actually a type of wasp.
+Cuckoo Bees are sometimes mistaken for honey bees but are a type of wasp.
 They grow up to an inch long and have long, narrow faces.
 Their abdomen is shaped like a football or pear, with stripes that run down the length.

 You can also see their six legs sticking out underneath the wings while resting.
 They can be found mostly on flowers, which makes them easy to identify against other types of bees in Colorado.